-By determining the nature of Jupiter’s core and how much water the planet has, scientists can narrow down the many ideas as to how Jupiter formed.
-Since Jupiter’s formation is inextricably tied to Earth’s, Juno’s mission is, in essence, about understanding our own origin.
+By determining the nature of Jupiter’s core and how much water the planet has, scientists can narrow down the many ideas as to how and where Jupiter formed.
+Since Jupiter’s formation and orbital evolution is inextricably tied to Earth’s, Juno’s mission is, in essence, about understanding our own origin.

 HOW DO WE STUDY JUPITER’S INTERIOR?

 We can’t observe Jupiter’s deep interior directly, but we can observe how the interior affects the space around the planet.